 These injuries can all be induced by spinal nerve trauma resulting from an auto accident.
 So, if you are the victim of such an accident, you might hear the recommendation for such epidural injections come up reasonably early in your treatment plan.

-These nerve blocks are one of the most commonly recommended surgical treatments offered for victims of car accidents to minimize the pain and speed of recovery from your injuries.
+These nerve blocks are one of the most commonly recommended surgical treatments offered for victims of car accidents to minimize the pain and speed up the recovery from your injuries.

 Keep in mind that steroid injections will not completely eliminate the pain of your injury.
-Instead, they temporarily help to alleviate the pain symptoms to allow you a less arduous recovery period, making injections a viable rehabilitation and pain management treatment.
+Instead, they temporarily help to alleviate nerve pain symptoms like sciatica.
+That will allow you a less arduous recovery period, making injections a viable rehabilitation and pain management treatment.

 It can reduce the pain while you undergo physical therapy, which can help you recover long-term and prevent a more serious spinal cord injury.